Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Open the Copilot Chat extension and ask the following advanced prompt engineered question:

     ```
-    Parse a AerobaticSequenceSignature property into a c# model and add a difficulty calculation method.
+    Parse a AerobaticSequenceSignature property into a c# model.

     ## AerobaticSequence Examples
     - L4B-H2C-R3A-S1D-T2E